onurcetindev/onurcetindev/README.md

 # 💫 About Me:
 Hello, I am Onur, a third year Computer Engineering student at Akdeniz University.
 I learned Java and made a few applications in Android Studio, then I learned Flutter in my internship program.
-Now I am both developing myself for the Cloud & DevOps area and studying for my engineering courses.
+Now I am both developing myself for the Cloud & DevOps area and Java Spring Boot and also studying for my engineering courses.

 ## 🌐 Socials: